imarios/sbt-artifactory/README.md

 An sbt plugin to ease working with Artifactory.
 Currently cross published for `sbt 0.13.x and 1.0.x`.

-This plugin is trying to solve the following:
+This plugin offers the following
-* Gives default repository name for Artifactory and simplifies your `build.sbt` file
+* Reasonable default settings for Artifactory that simplify your `build.sbt` file
-* If for any reason you cannot access the Artifactory server (e.g., you are outside the VPN) it will detect this quickly and will not add Artifactory to your set of resolvers and save you tone of wasted time
+* Same settings for both publishing and resolving artifacts to/from Artifactory
+* Detects when the Artifactory server is not accessible and proberly adjusts your project's resolves (saving a lot of time querying the server and timing-out)

+## Getting started

 To use the plugin in your sbt project, add the following under `project/plugins.sbt`.